christrain91/storyteq-design-document/index.md

 ```

 * Parameters:
-  * `IURLStore store`: The store to use to get full urls
+  * `IURLStore store`: The store to use to get a full url from a short code

 Methods: